History of Palestine: Aqil Agha period

-Restoration of Ottoman control
+Declining Ottoman control

-In common usage from 1840 onward, "Palestine" was used either to describe the consular jurisdictions of the Western powers or for a region that extended in the north–south direction typically from Rafah (south-east of Gaza) to the Litani River (now in Lebanon).
-The western boundary was the sea, and the eastern boundary was the poorly defined place where the Syrian desert began.
-In various European sources, the eastern boundary was placed anywhere from the Jordan River to slightly east of Amman.
-The Negev Desert was not included.
-The Consuls were originally magistrates who tried cases involving their own citizens in foreign territories.
-While the jurisdictions in the secular states of Europe had become territorial, the Ottomans perpetuated the legal system they inherited from the Byzantine Empire.
-The law in many matters was personal, not territorial, and the individual citizen carried his nation's law with him wherever he went.
-Capitulatory law applied to foreigners in Palestine.
-Only Consular Courts of the State of the foreigners concerned were competent to try them.
-That was true, not only in cases involving personal status, but also in criminal and commercial matters.
+In common usage from 1840 onward, "Palestine" was used both to describe a region and the consular jurisdictions of the Western powers therein.
+The Western Consuls were magistrates who tried cases involving their own citizens in foreign territories, as the Ottomans perpetuated the legal system they inherited from the Byzantine Empire, whereby the law in many matters was personal, not territorial, and the individual citizen carried his nation's law with him wherever he went.
+Capitulatory law applied to foreigners in Palestine, and only Consular Courts of the State of the foreigners concerned could try them, even in criminal and commercial matters.
 According to American Ambassador Morgenthau, Turkey had never been an independent sovereignty.
 The Western Powers had their own courts, marshals, colonies, schools, postal systems, religious institutions, and prisons.
-The Consuls also extended protections to large communities of Jewish protégés who had settled in Palestine.
+The Consuls also extended protections to large communities of their Jewish citizens who had settled in Palestine.